My name is Sally and I have loads of friends.

 But it feels sort of like we are.

 Anyway, today I thought I’d introduce you to my imaginary Instagram Story friends.
-These are accounts I love to follow for one reason or another, and I think you might enjoy, too (if you fancy following me, I’m here).
+These are women I love to follow on Instagram Stories for one reason or another, and I think you might enjoy, too (if you fancy following me, I’m here).

 It would be A-MA-ZING if you can share your favourite Stories channels in the comments.
 Because if a 40-something woman with a full-time job and no free time needs anything?
 It’s more pretend Internet friends.

 But mostly, I like her Stories because she has fun with clothes, and with life.
 Elfa doesn’t take herself too seriously, and often seems a bit overwhelmed by grown-up life.
 I can relate to a person like that.